Arkansas Storm Team Forecast: Sunshine to start the workweek

-TONIGHT: Skies will clear overnight tonight as temperatures fall into the 30s and 40s.
-A Frost advisory is in effect from 1 AM – 9 AM for northern Arkansas Monday morning.
+TONIGHT: Skies will remain clear overnight tonight as temperatures fall into the mid-40s.

-TOMORROW: Temperatures will start off chilly Monday morning, with mostly sunny skies.
-Temperatures will warm into the upper 60s by the afternoon hours.
+TOMORROW: Monday will be another sunny and warm day, where temperatures warm into the mid-70s.
+Winds will be a bit breezy at times out of the west-northwest.

-EXTENDED: Rain chances will start to increase on Tuesday as an area of low-pressure moves across the US, just south of Arkansas.
-Rain chances and a few isolated thunderstorms will continue through Wednesday and Thursday.
-Conditions will start to dry out on Friday before rain chances return on Saturday.
+EXTENDED: Sunshine will continue through early next week as temperatures slowly start to warm.
+Highs will be back in the upper 70s by Wednesday.
+Showers and a few thunderstorms will be possible from Thursday afternoon through Friday.
+Scattered rain chances will likely linger into the upcoming weekend.

 STAY INFORMED